Bernanke sees long slog to lower U.S. unemployment

 "A reasonable guess for 6 percent would be around 2016, about three more years," Bernanke told the House of Representatives Financial Services Committee.

-Moreover, as he had in an appearance before the Senate Banking Committee on Tuesday, the Fed chairman countered the notion that the Fed's loose monetary stance might be fuelling asset bubbles or inflation.
+Moreover, as he had in an appearance before the Senate Banking Committee on Tuesday, the Fed chairman countered the notion that the Fed's loose monetary stance might be fueling asset bubbles or inflation.

 "It's our view that there's still a good bit of slack in the economy.
 I don't think the economy is overheating," he said.